-Recently, Q-Lab Corporation developed and introduced the Q-Sun Xenon Test Chamber.
-As shown in Figure 2, the Q-Sun has xenon lamps positioned at the top of the exposure chamber, with the test parts and panels underneath the lamps.
-Test specimens are positioned in a near-horizontal orientation.
+Recently, Q-Panel Lab Products developed and introduced the Q-Sun Xenon Test Chamber, which has the xenon lamps positioned at the top of the exposure chamber and positions the test parts and panels underneath the lamps in a near-horizontal orientation (Figure 2).
 This has several design advantages.
 Specifically, any liquid sprayed onto the specimens tends to remain for an extended time.
-Instead of quickly running off, as it does on the older rotating drum style xenon tester, it slowly dries in place.
+Instead of quickly running off, as it does on the older rotating drum-style xenon tester, it slowly dries in place.

-BASF scientists recognized that this flat-array xenon would be particularly useful for reproducing the acid rain effects seen on horizontal specimens in Jacksonville.
-Because of Q-Lab's experience in weathering science, correlation studies and tester design, BASF partnered with Q-Lab to embark on a joint research project to develop a realistic accelerated acid etch test procedure.
+It was recognized that this flat-array xenon would be particularly useful for reproducing the acid rain effects seen on horizontal specimens in Jacksonville.
+Because of Q-Panel's experience in weathering science, correlation studies and tester design, BASF partnered with Q-Panel to embark on a joint effort to develop a realistic accelerated acid etch test procedure.